 There is another reason that stacked vias in an HDI PCB should be filled.
 Lateral manufacturing tolerances on the position of stacked vias in an HDI PCB need to be very tight.
 If tolerances are not tight enough, buried vias that are stacked on adjacent layers can be offset slightly.
 Filling these vias with copper ensures that the vias in the stack will form a reliable contact, even in the presence of some lateral offset.

-Stacked vias give designers a simple way to gain access to multiple layers when the diameter of the via becomes very small and drilling becomes difficult.
-Smaller holes require slower drilling, especially when the vias have a large aspect ratio.
+Stacked vias give designers a simple way to gain access to multiple layers when the vias diameter becomes very small and drilling becomes difficult.
+Smaller holes require slower drilling, especially when the vias have large aspect ratio.
 Drilling smaller via holes also increases costs as the increased stress on small drill bits causes them to break more often.
 Stacked blind and buried vias in an ELIC board are drilled and plated in the individual layers, rather than drilling and plating through an entire stack.

 Using buried vias can also help you reduce the number of layers required to route all of your traces and/or reduce the overall size of your board.
 Since these vias only run between inner layers, you’ll have more room to route traces on the surface layers.
 This is useful when fanning out a BGA.
 If you're using through-hole vias and your escape routing is taking up too much space, you can reach the inner layers with blind and buried vias and widen the breakout channels.